m-lutter/portfolio/SITE_EDITING.md

 ## Content basis

 The initial page uses the public `m-lutter/portfolio` digital-systems collection and the public `m-lutter/orbital-training` README.
 Orbital is identified as a deployed beta, not a finished stable release.
 The pump repository contained only a planning skeleton when reviewed and is not featured.
-Private repository contents are not included.
+The owner authorized including FieldPlan and FieldMark2 based on the supplied current Python files.
+The site presents descriptions and links; application source and field inputs stay in the separate project repositories.
+Talman Consultants, LLC owns the application copyright.

 Digital projects retain distinctions between simulated designs, physical builds, and incomplete extensions.
 The 75-to-40 gate comparison comes from the original 5421 BCD write-up and is not a power or timing measurement.
 Original project folders are preserved.